mdavids/rfc/content/draft-davids-forsalereg-19.md

 Note: As an implementation consideration, when multiple parties are involved in the domain sale process and use the same mechanism, it may be difficult to identify the relevant content in an RRset.
-Adding a recognizable prefix to the content (e.g., "ACME-") is one possible approach.
+Adding a recognizable prefix to the content (e.g., "EXCO-") is one possible approach.
 However, this is left to the implementor, as it is not enforced in this document.
-In this case, ACME would recognise its content tag and interpret it as intended.
+In this case, Example Corporation (ExCo)  would recognise its content tag and interpret it as intended.
 This example uses Base64 encoding to avoid escaping and ensure printable characters, though this is **OPTIONAL** and not required.